 Osborne retired after a long career with Nike Inc., under North America Marketplace Operations, where she and her team managed in excess of $3 billion in product sales, e-commerce, and reporting analysis.
 While at Nike, she was involved in new concept store initiatives and Nike-sponsored launch events.
 She also co-chaired Nike’s Native American Network—a NikeUNITED diversity, equity, and inclusion (DEI) group; reviewed grants for Nike’s employee-led Community Impact Fund and N7 Fund (providing access to sport for Native American and Aboriginal communities); and was involved in many sustainable business and innovation corporate responsibility projects.

-Prior to her Nike career, Osborne spent 12 years as a property asset-management director in the Seattle area for commercial, residential, multifamily, and light-industrial building portfolios, with a special focus on branding.
+Prior to her Nike career, Osborne spent 12 years as a property asset-management director in the Seattle metro area.

 She graduated cum laude with a marketing degree from Regis University and is a member of Alpha Sigma Nu Jesuit Honor Society.
 She holds a master of public administration and a graduate certificate in nonprofit management from Villanova University.
 She also sits on Villanova’s DEI committee.

 Osborne (Hum me hum me sh/ Turtle Dove) is Colville Band from the Confederated Tribes of the Colville Reservation in Washington State.